 3D printing crafters are very talented, hardworking, and patient people who are in love with their hobby.
-They spend many hours to produce impressive things.
-Peering into their projects and lifestyle can inspire you.
-Their masterpieces can give you new ideas on how to spend your free time.
+They spend many hours producing impressive 3D prints, and peering into their projects and lifestyle can inspire you.
 Joe Broggio is one of the crafters who enjoy 3D printing.
-We are happy to share our interview with this talented American enthusiast and show you some fantastic photographs of his Godzilla 3D print and other works.
+We are happy to share our interview with this talented American enthusiast and show you some fantastic photographs of his 3D printed Godzilla figure and other works.

 Joe posted stunning images of his figurines and statues to the Gambody Facebook Group.
-Each of his projects attracted much attention within the community, especially Godzilla Hybrid and Heisei Godzilla figure.
+Each of his 3D prints attracted much attention within the community, especially Godzilla Hybrid and Heisei Godzilla figure.

-Right now, Joe is working on his latest Shin Godzilla 3D print.
-He gladly talks about his past and current projects, recalls his 3D printing experience, discusses different types of 3D printers for beginners (FDM and DLP), and shares useful tips and tricks with other hobbyists.
+Right now, Joe is working on his latest Shin Godzilla model.
+He gladly talks about his past and current projects, recalls his 3D printing experience, discusses different types of 3D printers for beginners (FDM and DLP), and shares useful tips and tricks on how to paint 3D prints with other hobbyists.

 1. Can you introduce yourself and tell us when you have fallen in love with 3D printing?
-What has inspired you to make your first model?
+What has inspired you to make your first 3D printed model?

 My name is Joe Broggio, and I’m from Iowa, USA.
 I work in IT, and am a big fan of all the Godzilla movies – the first one I saw was Godzilla vs. King Kong when I was a little kid, and it made a big impression on me.

 I haven’t been 3D printing for very long.
-I bought my first 3D printer in May 2018, so only a little over a year now.
+I bought my first 3D printer in May 2018.
 I’ve followed it for years, though.

 I am even newer to FDM printing – I love being able to print enormous things even with a little loss of resolution.